Top 10 Things To Do in Olympic National Park, Washington

 Olympic National Forest

-Found on the Olympic Peninsula, this national forest stretches across more than 633,600 acres and encompasses five spectacular landscapes: temperate rainforest, mountains, lakes, beaches, and rivers.
+Found on the Olympic Peninsula, this national forest stretches over 633,600 acres and encompasses five spectacular landscapes: temperate rainforest, mountains, lakes, beaches, and rivers.
 Furthermore, the forest is covered with over 270 miles of trails, and 87 of those enter the Wilderness Areas.
-You can also choose from a selection of 20 campgrounds scattered throughout the five regions and engage in a number of outdoor recreational activities.
+You can also choose from 20 campgrounds scattered throughout the five regions and engage in several outdoor recreational activities.

 Address: Olympic National Park, WA